Bansco/subilo/README.md

 [![Rust](https://github.com/huemul/subilo/workflows/Rust/badge.svg)](https://github.com/Huemul/subilo/actions?query=workflow%3ARust)

-Subilo is a deployment agent that allows executing predefined bash commands on the server where it is running (VPS, raspberry PI, any Linux machine).
+Subilo is a tool to setup continuous deployments for applications running on machines with no external integrations like IoT devices and VPSs.

+#### How it works:
-It's a small server that listens on a specified port for HTTP requests (the port should be open to the internet).
-It exposes a `/webhook` endpoint that receives a project name that is matched against the Subilo configuration file (.subilorc) to check what commands should be run.
+Subilo is a small server that lives on your app's machine and listens for authenticated HTTP webhooks.
+These webhooks have information about what app should be deployed matching the Subilo configuration file (`.subilorc`).

-Useful to deploy projects running on a private server where a normal CI does not have access to.
-Just push a webhook after the CI finishes and your project will be deployed.
+This configuration file also defines what steps should be taken to successfully deploy an application, for example: `git pull`, `./restart-server` and `./notify`.

-### Basic example:
+#### Basic example:

-Configuration:
+Configuration (`.subilorc`):

 ```toml
 [[projects]]